Creatrix-Net/fluxpoint.py/docs/index.rst

    :caption: Contents:

 A modern, easy to use, feature-rich, and async ready API wrapper for Fluxpoint written in Python.
+Made by team at Creative Net.

 .. image:: /_static/fluxpoint.png